teenyHermitCrab/Bot_Slartibartfast/README.md

 - Add PM2.5 sensor.
 Ikea hack would be interesting: https://www.ikea.com/us/en/p/vindriktning-air-quality-sensor-60515911/
 - Add a third display mode that shows graph history of values.
 How much memory is available on ESP32-S2?
 Recall that writing to filesystem is default disabled.
 - Get larger standalone TFT display running with good layout.
 Add settings file fields to allow easy swap.
 This is probably a lot of fields since have to deal with sprite locations, font sizes, etc
-- Add small wifi and dashboard connections symbols.
+- Add small Wifi and dashboard connections symbols.
 - Layout for single data mode: temp/humidity feels unbalanced.
 - Probably can save a little space: Converting top-level display to use same sprites as single display mode
 - Dashboard is currently at Adafruit IO.
 Try out other options: Azure, AWS, Heroku